hoselrocketgolf/sgtv/README.md

 The workflow runs every 15 minutes, fails fast if `CHANNEL_SHEET_CSV` is missing, and commits any `schedule.json` updates.

+> **Tip:** Use a single workflow to update `schedule.json`.
+Running multiple workflows
+> that write `schedule.json` can overwrite each other and cause TikTok LIVE entries to
+> disappear.
+The recommended workflow is `sync.yml`.

+## TikTok reliability notes
+TikTok routinely blocks automated requests, which can cause intermittent “offline” results even when a channel is live.
+If you need a more resilient live indicator, use the Cloudflare Worker in `worker/worker.js` with the LIVE guide in `app.js` (`LIVE_API`).
+This live guide does not write `schedule.json`, but it gives a fast, real-time status display on the site.

 ## Run locally (optional)
 Just open `index.html` in your browser.